 Use of Repowering Deposit

 The CAISO deposits all Repowering deposits into an interest-bearing account at a bank or financial institution designated by the CAISO.
 The Repowering deposit is applied to pay for prudent costs incurred by the CAISO, the Participating TOs, or third parties working at the direction of the CAISO or Participating TOs, as applicable, to perform and administer the Repowering assessment and to meet and otherwise communicate with Interconnection Customers with respect to their projects.
 The CAISO will create a separate work order number for each Repowering assessment in order to correctly track the actual costs.
 Each Repowering assessment will be performed under the direction and oversight of the CAISO, although the Participating TO or third parties engaged by the Participating TO may perform certain parts of the assessment work pursuant to agreement between the CAISO and the Participating TO as to their allocation of responsibilities.
 The CAISO will conduct or cause to be performed the required Repowering assessment and any additional assessment the CAISO determines to be reasonably necessary, and will direct the applicable Participating TO to perform portions of the assessment where the Participating TO has specific and non-transferable expertise or data and can conduct the assessment more efficiently and cost-effectively than the CAISO.
+The Interconnection Customer must specify the purpose of the funds within eighty (80) days of submittal.
+After 80 days, the bank will be contacted in order to return funds to the Interconnection Customer.

 The CAISO shall issue to the Interconnection Customer one or more invoices for the Repowering assessment that include a detailed and itemized accounting of each assessment expense incurred (including those incurred by the CAISO, the Participating TOs, and/or third parties) and corresponding amounts due, and that provide at least the same level of detail included in invoices for interconnection studies.
 The Participating TO and any third parties performing work on the assessment must invoice the CAISO for such work no later than 75 calendar days after the completion of the assessment.
 The CAISO shall draw from the Repowering assessment deposit any undisputed costs by the Interconnection Customer within thirty (30) calendar days of issuance of an Repowering invoice.